-It all began 19 years ago, when the community developers had taken advantage of the huge gathering of people and even those that were only enjoying the view from the windows of their homes and establishments, by organizing the very first Elk Fest.
-It has become a yearly celebration since then, and people are just proud of how it has grown into something that it is today.
+It all began 20 years ago, when the community developers took advantage of the huge gathering of people and even those only enjoying the view from their windows, by organizing the very first Elk Fest.
+It has become a yearly celebration in Larimer County since then, delighting new attendees every season.

 Everyone is up for a real treat, as this two-day festival features many fun activities to spice up the celebration.

 - Learn about about the elk breeding season (rut) and elk natural history.

 - On-site vendors that offer food, elk-inspired arts and crafts and other memorable souvenirs.

 - Craft Beer Garden (Wallowing Hole).